yaacov/observer/README.md

 the observer register a list of listener functions and implement an event emitter, once an event is emited, all listener functions will be called.

-This observer also abstruct watching for file changes, users can register a list for files to wathch, once a file is watched, events will be emitted automatically on each file modification.
+This observer also abstruct watching for file changes, users can register a list for files to watch, once a file is watched, events will be emitted automatically on each file modification.

 This Observe is using golang [channels](https://gobyexample.com/channels) for emiting events and [fsnotify](https://github.com/fsnotify/fsnotify) for watching file changes.